JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/2_project.md

 </div>

 Then I glued the pieces together to get the the final result.
+It was very fun.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">